BradleyLyman/get-creative-with-heaps/P3-Harmonics/1-signal-composition/index.md

 # Usage

-* Click anywhere on screen to add a new random signal.
+* Press and release the UP ARROW to add a new harmonic signal to the total
-* Right click anywhere on screen to remove the last signal.
+* Press and release the DOWN ARROW to remove the most recent signal